-John J. Chen, M.D., Ph.D., Mayo Clinic Neuro-ophthalmologist, discusses recent research using MR elastography to detect raised intracranial pressure.
-The potential for vision loss, that could become permanent, is the main reason for a proper diagnosis of raised intracranial pressure.
-Mayo Clinic’s previous data lead to a grant to evaluate intracranial pressure using MR elastography.
-MR elastography may be a way to noninvasively detect increased intracranial pressure which would improve both diagnosis and treatment.
+John J. Chen, M.D., Ph.D., a neuro-ophthalmologist at Mayo Clinic's campus in Rochester, Minnesota, discusses recent research using MR elastography to detect raised intracranial pressure.
+The potential for vision loss that could become permanent is the primary reason for a proper diagnosis.
+Previous data lead to a grant to evaluate intracranial pressure using MR elastography, which may be a way to noninvasively detect increased intracranial pressure that would improve both diagnosis and treatment.
+Video content outline:

 Current methods of measuring intracranial pressure (2:36)